 3. CEOs should then back up their request with their pitch, in positive language and a slow, confident tempo.
 In the first few minutes, the CEO should define the UVP, the amount of the raise and projected ROI, and the company’s defensibility and scalability.
 Then, be ready to back up these assertions.
 At this point the investor may ask questions rather than listen to the pitch.
 Often CEOs get only a few minutes before being interrupted – these minutes need to make the company’s case.

-(Disclosure: I write with utmost confidence about Ms. Tamer, www.joeytamer.com.
-I’ve had the opportunity observe her and her expertise on numberous occasions.
-She and I are members of Consultants West, www.consultantswest.com.)
+(Disclosure: I write with utmost confidence about Ms. Tamer.
+She’s a valued friend and associate.
+I’ve had the opportunity observe her and her expertise on numerous occasions.)

 From the Coach’s Corner, here are more of Ms. Tamer’s insights:

 10 Characteristics of a Successful CEO — This is a 10-part series on CEO leadership by Joey Tamer, www.JoeyTamer.com.
 She is a consultant to experienced consultants in all fields to maximize their practices.
 She has also been a strategic consultant to entrepreneurs in technology and digital media.

 The 6 Values for Your Financial Protection — Debt is the catalyst of all financial woes, says esteemed associate Joey Tamer.
 Here are her six values to avoid financial traps.